dragomirdev/DataTachyonPlatform/cicd/jenkins/README.md

 ## Configure SSH Remote Hosts

-This step enables the jenkins to connect to the remote Host/VM to execute the shell commands/script on it.
+This step enables the jenkins to connect to the remote Host/VM to execute shell commands/scripts to install software pacakages  like Nifi, Hadoop, etc.

 ### Pre-Requisite